Sage-Vines/CloudComputingProjectTwo/README.md

 # Local Cloud With Terraform & Docker

 This repo as a small “local cloud” that Terraform operates.
-It is just Terraform, Docker provider, and config files that turn into a note-taking app with a modern UI, a Python API, and a Postgres database.
+It is just Terraform, Docker provider, and config files that turn into a note-taking app w/ a modern UI, a Python API, and a Postgres database.

 - **Frontend (Nginx & static SPA)** - services/frontend/site holds the HTML/CSS/JS bundle.
-Terraform mounts that folder along with default.conf into the stock nginx:alpine image.
+Terraform mounts that folder along w/ default.conf into the stock nginx:alpine image.
 The app lets you create, edit, and delete notes.
 - **Backend (Python)** - services/backend/app.py is a HTTP server which is free from frameworks.
-Terraform bind-mounts folder inside python:3.11-slim, the start.sh script installs psycopg on boot, and the API exposes /api/notes for GET & POST & PUT & DELETE with auto table creation.
+Terraform bind-mounts folder inside python:3.11-slim, the start.sh script installs psycopg on boot, and the API exposes /api/notes for GET & POST & PUT & DELETE w/ auto table creation.
 - **Postgres Database** - real postgres:15-alpine, credentials arrive via variables, and the module attaches a named Docker volume so data sticks around between runs.
 - **Custom Docker network** - local-cloud keeps every container on the same subnet so service discovery is predictable.